 The value of this DNS record might look something like this:

 In the above, replace "firstname.lastname@example.org" with a valid email address from your organization that is able to receive informational or system messages pertaining to DMARC.
 For example, you could specify an email address from your Information Technology department.

 Please note that in the example policy above, "p = none" represents a monitoring only policy.
 It is recommended that organizations review all available policies, or apply a more restrictive policy model based on their needs and requirements.

 For guidance on determine DMARC policies, here is a recommended resource:

 Step 3: Create a DNS Record for your eTrigue mail domain

 Create a DNS resource record for your subdomain.
 The name, type, and values are as follows:

 Type: A Record

 Host Name: be

-For example, if you are sending mail from @yourdomain.com, then you would create a DNS A Record for be.yourdomain.com with the value of 22.214.171.124.
+For example, suppose Company X will be sending email from @yourdomain.com, then Company X would setup a DNS A Record that is be.yourdomain.com with a value of 126.96.36.199.